 Dealing with the EasyList

-While you can’t directly change EasyList, you can take some steps to minimize its effect.
+You can’t directly change EasyList, but you can take some steps to minimize its effect.
 It won’t solve everything, but every little helps.

 - Use custom, branded redirect domains instead of generic third-party tracking domains.
 In general SAAS providers like Tune, Partnerize or Impact have more options on this front.

-- Don’t use ad-serving technology or official ‘ad’ slots to deliver key site functionality, even if they are in the perfect position on your site.
+- Don’t use ad-serving technology to deliver key site functionality, even if they are in the perfect position on your site.

 - Cloak affiliate links by using internal redirects (e.g., yourdomain.com/go/product).
 It will bypass some EasyList filters and still let users (and search engines) see exactly where they’re headed.
 However, if the ad-blocker simply blocks entire domains it still won’t work.
 Modern affiliate tracking without an interstitial redirect will be fine.